mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 - Convert spoken language into text file format as quickly as it is received.

-The drone is plain, matte black in colour and levitates at head level of its owner at all times, normally within six metres.
+The drone is plain, matte black in colour and levitates at head level of its owner at all times, normally within six meters.
 Cr.
 15,000.

 Corporate Chameleon Uniform (TL9): Chameleon Uniform (TL9): A simple set of clothing that has been patterned after any type of suit, uniform or other pattern.
 A chameleon uniform is an easy way for a corporate spy to vanish into the crowd when his mission is done.
 The uniform has a hidden button in one of the cuffs that sends a light current through the cloth, drastically altering its colour and pattern in seconds.
 This can be used to turn a normal set of clothing into a corporate uniform or vice-versa with a minor action and 1d6 seconds.
 Cr.
 750.

 Data-Corer (TL8): Data-Corer (TL8): A malicious item used by corporate agents sent on data-destruction missions, the data-corer is a handheld electronic device that resembles a pistol with no barrel.
-When the trigger is pulled the device emits a short-ranged (1.5 metres) cone of intense electromagnetic and microwave pulses.
+When the trigger is pulled the device emits a short-ranged (1.5 meters) cone of intense electromagnetic and microwave pulses.
 This does very little to its environment but will invariably wipe out or corrupt all computer data on storage systems within that cone.
 The erasure is powerful and extremely difficult to repair, requiring a total of 30 Effect on a Formidable level Computers skill checks.
 A side benefit of the data- corer’s effect is the ability to inflict 1d6 damage on any cybernetically augmented target caught in the area of effect as well, ignoring armor.
 Firing the data-corer is a significant action and it can be used for ten pulses before needing to be recharged.
 Cr.
 1,000.

 Networking Adhesion Modem (Hacktape) (TL10): Networking Adhesion Modem (Hacktape) (TL10): A flat, 5cm piece of molecularly adhesive plastic containing a web of sensitive broadcasting filaments.
-Any computer the hacktape is stuck directly to (no more than six centimetres barrier between the tape and circuitry) is considered to be in direct networked connection with another pre-programmed computing device.
-The hacktape has a linking range of only 30 metres.
+Any computer the hacktape is stuck directly to (no more than six centimeters barrier between the tape and circuitry) is considered to be in direct networked connection with another pre-programmed computing device.
+The hacktape has a linking range of only 30 meters.
 This expensive and advanced computer accessory was originally designed to allow technicians to monitor vehicular computers without having to take the vehicle offline to do so.
 The technology has fallen into the hands of data- hackers and now is used to make stealthy connections to corporate networks without having to maintain a hard-link.
 Cr.
 5,000.

-Surveillance-Hub Helmet Rig (TL8): Surveillance-Hub Helmet Rig (TL8): Keeping good security at expansive corporate grounds with several square kilometres to cover can be difficult.
+Surveillance-Hub Helmet Rig (TL8): Surveillance-Hub Helmet Rig (TL8): Keeping good security at expansive corporate grounds with several square kilometers to cover can be difficult.
 Setting up dozens of surveillance cameras can help increase video coverage but still requires personnel to monitor them.

 Armor TypeArmor Type TLTL ProtectionProtection Required SkillRequired Skill Cost (Cr.)Cost (Cr.)
 Mass (Kg)Mass (Kg) Advanced Protec 11 3 None 1,750 1